ribarrag/Data_visualizations/Final_PartIII.md

 - Also, I got feedback about being less general and more specific in the data that I was presenting during Part I and II, and I think that really helped.
 I discarded some graphs about smartphone ownership among children in the U.S., and device ownership across income levels and ethnicity.
 I think those numbers were interesting, but they were very general and didn’t help to strengthen the argument.

-- Finally, as I worked on refining the graphs and flow of the presentation, I felt more comfortable with working on Flourish and Shorthand and discovered more functionalities of both applications.
+- Finally, as I worked on refining the graphs and flow of the data story, I felt more comfortable with working on Flourish and Shorthand and discovered more functionalities of both applications.

 **Audience for the final data story**